guliverza/sequences/README.md

-This is a an [activator](https://typesafe.com/activator) template for removing the boilerplate in setting up a new scala project:
+This is example application of founding sequence next element.

 * sbt 0.13.5
 * Cross build against Scala 2.10.4, 2.11.2